 |Friend up to $100|

-You may contribute online by completing the secure donation form below or send your check to:
+You may contribute securely online by clicking on the red button above or send your check to:

 Encore Creativity for Older Adults

 5419 Deale Churchton Road #102

 Churchton, MD 20733

 Great News for Donors – The IRA Charitable Rollover Is Now Permanent

 What are the benefits available to you?

 Congress reinstated a law that allows you to make a tax-free gift from your individual retirement account (IRA).
 Known as the IRA charitable rollover, this law no longer has an expiration date so you are free to make annual gifts to Encore Creativity for Older Adults from your IRA this year and well into the future.